idio-lang/DIPS/source/implementing-idio/simple-types/bignums.rst

 Where ``IDIO_BIGNUM_SIG_SEGMENTS`` is the maximum number of segments we will use.
-Suffice it to say that whilst the results will be more accurate calculates becomes exponentially longer the more segments you use.
+Suffice it to say that whilst the results will be more accurate calculations becomes exponentially longer the more segments you use.
 Here, 32-bit computers using two segments will be to some degree slower than 64-bit machines using one segment.

 Bignums are comparatively expensive to operate -- they require memory, time to consume, time to operate with and time to print out -- so we